Arudjreis/awesome-security-GRC/README.md

 So I thought, why not build a similar knowledge management platform...
 I know it's a GitHub repo but that makes my endeavour sound a lot more serious and technical than it actually is.
 I just thought content curation lists were amazing and that we should have one!

 This is GitHub which means, Pull Requests are more than welcome!
+Nothing here is gospel, definitions are often subject to debates and heated discussions on LinkedIn and everyone has a different opinion on G, R and C (hatred for C is probably consensual IMHO).

 Feel free to share your resources, correct my faulty Frenglish or add cooler emojis.